Port Oneida Fair

 - 10:00 AM to 4:00 PM

-History comes alive at six historic sites during the annual Port Oneida Fair at Sleeping Bear Dunes National Lakeshore (National Lakeshore), Friday and Saturday, August 11-12, 2017, from 10:00 a.m. to 4:00 p.m.
+History comes alive at six historic sites during the annual Port Oneida Fair at Sleeping Bear Dunes National Lakeshore (National Lakeshore).
 Participants need only purchase the Park Entrance Pass or have an Annual Pass displayed in their vehicle to join in the fun.

 The Port Oneida Fair is presented by the National Lakeshore in partnership with Preserve Historic Sleeping Bear, and is funded in part by a grant from the Michigan Council of Arts and Cultural Affairs.
 The Fair promotes the preservation of rural traditional skills, crafts, landscapes and communities of the Upper Great Lakes Region through education, artistic expression, and the development of a coalition of community organizations.
 The Port Oneida Rural Historic District contains 19 historic farms (four privately owned), more than 300 buildings, and over 3,000 acres of land.
 In addition to the farmhouses, barns, and wonderful variety of specialized outbuildings, the historic district contains the fields, orchards, fence rows, roads, cemetery, forest and other elements that make up the historic landscape.
 Port Oneida is the largest intact historic agricultural district in the United States.